-TimeForge is a complete labor management tool that helps with difficult tasks such as scheduling, attendance tracking, and watching labor costs.
+TimeForge is a complete labor management suite that helps with difficult tasks such as scheduling, attendance tracking, and watching labor costs.
 In order to build an employee schedule, you will need to enter in employees' job positions.
 Don't worry though, adding, editing, and removing positions (also known as job codes in some industries) from within TimeForge is simple!

 Job positions for staff members are automatically synchronized with the information from the Point of Sale systems that TimeForge integrates with.